 Where to Stay in London for Tourists?
 Westminster

-It’s difficult to say which area of London is best for tourists – but I’m going to say that Westminster is a great bet.
+If you’re wondering which area is best to stay in London for tourists – I’m going to say that Westminster is a great bet.

 Stretching back from the River Thames, Westminster is at the top of many London visitors’ lists thanks to sights such as The Houses of Parliament, Westminster Abbey, Trafalgar Square, and the National Galleries.